 All inspectors in Maryland use "inSPECT" software to complete inspection reports prior to uploading any inspections.
 The inSPECT software catches many entry errors when completing inspection reports and has improved their accuracy and completeness.
 If for instance, a VIN entry error is flagged by the inSPECT software, the inspector is required to verify the VIN through VIN verification software or through another means and note on the inspection report that the VIN has been verified.
 All reports completed by Maryland inspectors flow daily through the Data Section at the Maryland State Police, CVED where additional checks on completeness and accuracy occur.
 Data Section personnel run daily reports to ensure that all inspectors are uploading reports daily.
 If it is noted that an inspector is not uploading inspections in a timely manner, the CVED commander will follow-up with appropriate action.
-After uploading all inspectors are then contacted to have the errors corrected immediately.
+After uploading all inspections reports, the daily confirmation report is received by the Data Section personnel the following morning and any listed errors are noted.
+The inspector and supervisor are then contacted to have the errors corrected immediately.